Rixker0-Sarkar0/usb-persistence/README.md

 .not meant to have to added with any further features

-# under such contions, users discretion is advised, as author is not responsible for dammage caused or any mishap
+Under such contions, users discretion is advised, as author is not responsible for dammage caused or any mishap